 If not, exit Karnak the way you came, and then use an app on your phone to navigate your way through the backroads.
 The extended walk takes around twenty minutes or so in total.
 (I had to ask three or four staff members at Karnak before I could get any information about this.)

 The Mut temple area is open, but requires its own ticket.
-I just used my Luxor Pass, but if you don’t have one, try asking about it at Karnak’s main ticket kiosk.
+I just used my Luxor Pass, but if you don’t have the pass, try asking about the required ticket at Karnak’s main ticket kiosk.

 As seen today, the Precinct of Mut is in bad shape and very little remains intact.
 But there’s still plenty of interesting features for old ruins enthusiasts to enjoy.